MCP Guide

 Minimizing token usage / tool-selection accuracyDomain servers — fewer tools means less noise

-If using multiple different domain servers to define specific MCPs per product area, list each one under mcpServers:
+If using multiple different domain servers to define specific MCPs per product area, list each one under mcpServers.
+Each concurrent domain server needs its own TRANSCEND_OAUTH_REDIRECT_PORT and a matching http://127.0.0.1:{port}/callback registered on the same OAuth client:

 {